TobiasUhmann/entity-context-crawler/README.md

 The lower part of the actual pipeline builds the baseline model from the `Contexts DB` which can then be queried:

-- [`build-baseline`](../../wikis/Commands/build-baseline) splits the contexts from the `Contexts DB` into open and closed world entities using the information fromt the `OpenKE dataset`.
+- [`build-baseline`](../../wikis/Commands/build-baseline) splits the contexts from the `Contexts DB` into open and closed world entities using the information fromt the `Ryn Dataset`.
 As a result, the `OW Contexts DB` contains the contexts of the open world entities while the `CW Contexts ES Index` contains the contexts of the closed world entities.
-- [`eval-model`](../../wikis/Commands/eval-model) can be used to evaluate link prediction models, including the baseline model. `eval-model` generally requires the `OpenKE dataset` to differentiate between open and closed world entities.
+- [`eval-model`](../../wikis/Commands/eval-model) can be used to evaluate link prediction models, including the baseline model. `eval-model` generally requires the `Ryn Dataset` to differentiate between open and closed world entities.
 In order to be able to run the baseline model it furthermore requires the `OW Contexts DB` and the `CW Contexts ES Index` built by `build-baseline`.

 # Data Files